Invitation to Play

 A glance at world media news–with its reports of murder, war, greed, corruption, and abuse of mother earth–would certainly seem to justify such an imaginal question.
 Based on superficial review, it might appear that we do, in fact, live upon a Godless planet in a Godless universe; but for readers who may be seeking a deeper revelation, I’ll offer more:

 Due to our deeply conditioned beliefs, the expression of “That” within us which is divine is greatly hampered by the degree to which we remain ignorant of the Truth of our origin.
-In other words, it is impossible to express our highest nature if we are unaware of It.
+In other words, it’s impossible to express our highest nature if we are unaware of It.
 The majority of Beings quite logically believe themselves to be a body-mind limited to time and space, and express themselves accordingly.
 Such belief leaves little room for appreciation that all Life flows from a Divine Source, and that our essential nature is unlimited.

 Beings who are unaware of their innate Divinity may, quite naturally, assume that their circumstances arise because they have been blessed or cursed by a distant God.
 This may lead to an “if-I-had-only-lived-more-wisely” attitude and the feeling of tremendous guilt.
 The underlying spiritual principle is as follows: